Netherlands Economic Medal Cabinet

 The Netherlands Economic Medal Cabinet (Nederlands Economisch PenningKabinet / NEPK) is located in Rotterdam, at Erasmus University Rotterdam – campus Woudestein.

 History

 NEPK was created on June 15, 1961.
 Its founder is dr. W.L.
-(Willem Lyckele) Groeneveld Meijer (1897–1963), former director of the Economic Institute for Retail (Economisch Instituut voor de Middenstand) and Secretary General of the Ministry of Economic Affairs.
-The 250 medals collected by Groeneveld Meijer during his active career formed the start of the NEPK collection.
+(Willem Lyckele) Groeneveld Meijer (1897–1963), former director of the Economic Institute for Retail (Economisch Instituut voor de Middenstand) of the Ministry of Economic Affairs.
+The medals collected by Groeneveld Meijer during his active career formed the start of the NEPK collection.

 Being an alumnus of the Netherlands School of Commerce (Nederlandsche Handels-Hoogeschool / NHH) and having defended his dissertation at NHH in 1924, Groeneveld Meijer decided in 1963 to transfer the Foundation NEPK and his medal collection to his alma mater, since 1939 known as the Netherlands School of Economics (Nederlandse Economische Hogeschool / NEH).
 In 1973 NEH merged into Erasmus University Rotterdam, which is now the owner of the NEPK medal collection.

 Mission statement

 The mission statement of the Foundation NEPK formulated at its creation can be summarized as “bringing together, acquiring, expanding and maintaining a collection of (Dutch) medals, in particular medals from 1900 onwards that were created with a motive of an economic nature”.

 Over the years, the scope has somewhat broadened, notably to include medals related to Erasmus University Rotterdam and the person Desiderius Erasmus.